mw0/MLnotebooks/multiClass/README.md

 #### Class splits and balancing

 The very small classes had insufficient instances for statistically robust training or testing.
 The best possible is a 50-50 split.
 However, if the splitting is done randomly from the entire data set, there are no guarantees that the small classes would be evenly split.
 (There would be a 12% chance that random assignment would place more than 18 of 27 instances of the smallest class in the same test-train split.)
-For this reason, the splits were done individually for each class.
+For this reason, the splits were done individually for each class (stratified sampling).

 Manual balancing of classes was not needed, since the model algorithms each had a `class_weight='balanced'` option.